56kcloud/Training/Docker/kickstart/chapters/votingapp.md

    status: active
    ```

-   _NOTE_ For Winows users please use the `ipconfig`command to retieve your IP address
+   _NOTE_ For Windows users please use the `ipconfig`command to retrieve your IP address

 2. Create a Docker Swarm using the IP Address from step 1.